Luby's shooting: Possible motive

 Hennard was described as reclusive and belligerent, with an explosive temper.
 He was discharged from the Merchant Marine on May 11, 1989 for possession of marijuana and racial incidents.
 That same month, his seaman papers were suspended after he had a racial argument with another shipmate.
 Numerous reports included accounts of his expressed hatred of women.
-An ex-roommate of his said, "He hated blacks and Hispanics.
+An ex-roommate of his said, "He hated blacks, Hispanics, gays.
 He said women were snakes and always had derogatory remarks about them, especially after fights with his mother."
 Survivors of the shootings later said he had passed over men to shoot women.
 Fifteen of the 23 murder victims (65%) were women, as were many of the wounded.
 He called two of the victims a "bitch" before shooting them.

-In 1990, Hennard called Isaiah (Ike) R. Williams, a port agent for the national maritime union in Wilmington, California, stating that he needed a letter of recommendation to regain his papers and rejoin the Merchant Marine.
+In 1990, Hennard called Isaiah Williams, a port agent for the national maritime union in Wilmington, California, stating that he needed a letter of recommendation to regain his papers and rejoin the Merchant Marine.
 "I don't recall having given him one," Williams claimed.
 Hennard had learned in mid-February that his attempt to be reinstated had been denied.
 Several months later, he entered a drug-treatment program in Houston.

 Around two months before the shooting, Hennard entered a convenience store in Belton to buy breakfast.
 Mary Mead, the clerk, claimed that he had leaned over the counter and said, "I want you to tell everybody, if they don't quit messing around my house, something awful is going to happen."

+Hennard was obsessed with mass killers.
+He had a particular fascination with James Huberty, the perpetrator of the San Ysidro McDonald's massacre.
+Reportedly he studied the 1984 massacre extensively.

 A week and a half before the shooting, Hennard collected his paycheck at a concrete company in Copperas Cove and announced he was quitting.
-He also wondered aloud what would happen if he killed someone.
+He wondered aloud what would happen if he killed someone.
 "He got to talking about some of the people in Belton and certain women that had given him problems," coworker Bubba Hawkins claimed.
 "And he kept saying, 'Watch and see, watch and see'."

 On his 35th birthday, October 15, 1991, Hennard spoke with his mother on the phone.
-Later that evening, while eating a cheeseburger and french fries outside of Belton, he had a sudden outburst of rage as he watched television coverage of Clarence Thomas' confirmation hearings.
+Later that evening, while eating a cheeseburger and french fries at a diner outside of Belton, he had a sudden outburst of rage as he watched television coverage of Clarence Thomas' confirmation hearings.
 "When an interview with Anita Hill came on, he just went off," manager Bill Stringer said.
 "He started screaming, 'You bitch!
 You bastards opened the door for all the women!